 Once you turn yourself in for a bench warrant, you will go before a judge for a hearing which should result in the warrant being recalled and quashed.

 Your goal at the hearing is to show that your violation of the court’s order (leading to the bench warrant) was justifiable or excusable.
 Depending on the facts of your case, you might have to remain in jail until your bench warrant hearing takes place.

-Note that a bench warrant in most states is a court order that instructs law enforcement officers to detain you and hold you in custody until you can be brought before a judge for a court hearing.
+A bench warrant in most states is a court order that instructs law enforcement officers to detain you and hold you in custody until you can be brought before a judge for a court hearing.
+In most criminal cases, a judge issues a bench warrant if you either:

 - fail to appear for a required court date, or